dstroud/dreamsequence/README.md

 # Overview

 Dreamsequence is a chord-based sequencer, arpeggiator, harmonizer, and arranger for Monome Norns+Grid.
-It streamlines the process of composing by limiting your palette of chords and notes to _only what you need at the moment_.
-This approach does come with some tradeoffs (you won’t be making modal jazz with it) but it’s by no means a paint-by-numbers experience.
+It can be a live performance tool, a compositional assistant, a generative playground... or all of these at once.
+Dreamsequence is fun all by itself, but really opens up when you bring friends (anything that can send CV or MIDI notes to the harmonizers).

+And despite what my 10,000-word Homeric README might suggest, I've tried my best to keep Dreamsequence intuitive to use.
+I think anyone can pick it up and get a song going in a few minutes without any music theory knowlege.
+As you get deeper into making arrangements and experimenting with "events", you'll find that the experience can get more technical and crunchy, but all of that is optional.

+Oh, there are also some algorithms for generating chord progressions and arpeggios.
+They aren't going to create anything you couldn't in a minute or two, but sometimes it's fun to have Dreamsequence shuffle the deck a few times before a session to get you out of a musical rut.

 You’ll find that there are ample opportunities to get weird:

 - Use the event scheduler to change dozens of parameters during song playback.
 Modulate to a different key or mode, transform your existing sequence, or algorithmically generate a new chord progression and arpeggio on the fly.